squoilin/EnergyScope_open/docs/explanation/core_version_documentation.md

 [^b]: [GWh] if ${{tech}} \in {{STO}}$
 [^c]: [Mpkm/h] for passenger, [Mtkm/h] for freight mobility end-uses

+### Data file

+The data file has parameters for the greenfield design of the Beglian energy system in the year 2050.
+Technologies or sets can be altered by directly edditing this file, or loading it and then altering the loaded data using ampl/amplpy commands.
+For further reference on reading the data file see the parameter reference material of the [EnergyScope package interface](../library/ampl/parameters.md).

 ## Typical Days

 The core version of EnergyScope uses Typical Days, a clustering technique used to reduce the model time resolution and computational time.
 A conceptual explanation of what typical days are and how they are used in EnergyScope is provided [here](../features/module_td.md).
 A python script to generate the ESTD_12TD.dat file can be found in [this section](../library/td-generation.ipynb).